guywuy/chess-clock/README.md

 ### Todo
+- Remove stop game confirmation on game stop or cancellation
 - Display time remaining visually (either clock hand, border going round, div shrinking, etc)
 - Display warning visually when less time remaining - e.g. pulsing flash from 5 mins down - closer to 0 = faster the flash.
 - Ability to switch layout - e.g. so displaying on a computer screen can press switch control to have no rotation. (easy via classNames)